theresayuy/MomentumClone/README.md

 - React for frontend
 - Express for backend
 - MySQL as a database for bookmarks and tasks
+- [crypto-js](https://cryptojs.gitbook.io/docs/) to encrypt and decrypt user input
-- https://type.fit/api/quotes for giant array of quotes
+-  https://type.fit/api/quotes for quotes and their authors
 - [Lorum Picsum](https://picsum.photos/) for background images
 - [OpenWeatherMap API](https://openweathermap.org/api) for weather info
 - Google Shared Stuff (S2) service to generate favicon of websites using its URL